clangd/chrome-remote-index/docs/index.md

 Note that to see the verbose logs you need to pass in `-log=verbose` to clangd.
 You can find details about accessing clangd logs in https://clangd.llvm.org/troubleshooting.html#gathering-logs.

+### Unknown key config warning

+If you have the following warning:

+> I[00:00:00.000] config warning at /path/to/.config/clangd/config.yaml:5:2:
+> Unknown Index key External

+It means your version of clangd is too old or was not built with remote index support.
+See [Getting clangd client](#getting-clangd-client) for more details.

 ### Untrusted config warning